davelindo/galleryofbabel/README.md

 **gobx** is a high-performance, native explorer and scorer for the [Gallery of Babel](https://www.echohive.ai/gallery-of-babel/).

-This repo is a small exploration into using GPU proxies (MPSGraph and a fused Metal kernel) for brute-force search over a deterministic noise field, based on the scoring ideas described in:
+This repo is a small exploration into using a fused Metal GPU proxy for brute-force search over a deterministic noise field, based on the scoring ideas described in:
 - https://www.echohive.ai/gallery-of-babel/how-it-works

 It features a dual-backend architecture:
 *   **CPU:** Reference implementation using Apple's **Accelerate** framework (vDSP/LinearAlgebra) for maximum precision.
-*   **GPU:** High-throughput approximation on Apple Silicon.
-The default Metal path uses a fused 2x2 pyramid kernel that keeps intermediate tiles in threadgroup memory (no full image writes), enabling up to ~20x speedups vs the older FFT/MPSGraph proxy on supported hardware.
-MPSGraph remains available as a fallback.
+*   **Metal GPU:** High-throughput approximation on Apple Silicon.
+The fused 2x2 pyramid kernel keeps intermediate tiles in threadgroup memory (no full image writes), enabling up to ~20x speedups vs the older FFT proxy on supported hardware.

 ## Features

-*   **Hybrid Mining:** Uses GPU (MPS) for wide-net searching and CPU for precise verification.
+*   **Hybrid Mining:** Uses the Metal GPU for wide-net searching and CPU for precise verification.
-*   **Adaptive MPS Tuning:** Auto-tunes batch size and margin for throughput and accuracy.
+*   **Adaptive GPU Tuning:** Auto-tunes batch size and margin for throughput and accuracy.
 *   **Automated Calibration:** Tools to tune GPU scoring thresholds against CPU ground truth for your specific hardware.
 *   **State Management:** Tracks exploration progress to prevent re-scanning the same seed ranges.
 *   **Live Submission:** Automatically submits qualifying seeds to the Gallery of Babel API.